anchore/grant/README.md

 #.grant.yaml
 config: ".grant.yaml"
 format: table # table, json
-show-packages: false # show the packages which contain the licenses
+show-packages: false # show the packages which contain the licenses --show-packages
-check-non-spdx: false # check licenses that could not be matched to an SPDX identifier
+check-non-spdx: false # check licenses that could not be matched to an SPDX identifier --check-non-spdx
-quite: false # only print status code 1 or 0 for success or failure on check
+osi-approved: false # highlight licenses that are not OSI approved --osi-approved
 rules:
-    - pattern: "gpl-*"
+    - pattern: "*gpl*"
+      name: "deny-gpl"
       mode: "deny"
       reason: "GPL licenses are not allowed per xxx-xx company policy"
       exclusions: